 Galvatron is voiced by Frank Welker and has a more humanlike design that resembles a cross between Movieverse Megatron and the G1 incarnations of both characters.
 This is what many fans wanted Movieverse Megs to be like in the first place.
 In fact, as with tradition, he is Megatron Brain Uploaded into a new body.
 Consequently, this adds another Author's Saving Throw, where the Decepticon leader regains his famed badassery and power after two movies where he became more and more of anAutobot punching bag.

 In addition, the movie's more serious approach is seen as a welcome change after Revenge Of The Fallen's infamous barrage of Vulgar Humor.
 Dark Of The Moon was considerably better about it while including some non-vulgar comedy, but this movie's more serious approach has a broader appeal to older fans.
-You also have to wonder if the particularly horrific and prolonged death of the main comic relief character is in reference to how badly his type went over before.
+You also have to wonder if the particularly horrific death of the main comic relief character is in reference to how badly his type went over before.

 Just like with Muppets Most Wanted, the non-human characters (the Transformers) get more focus and characterization than the humans this time around, which critics hate and fans love.
 Fans seem sharply divided on whether the Autobots and Decepticons actually do get more focus than Cade, his family, and the literally dozens of human conspirators do.
 And a common Critic complaint of previous films was that the title characters seemed like secondary guest stars in their own film, an objection they shared with the fans, just for different reasons.

 After three previous movies of the female characters being sexualized, this movie heavily tones down the fanservice and is even lampshaded with Cade snarking at Tessa's shorts.